 2019-2020 Beacon Scholars Cohort Leaders

 Leaders are students who take on all aspects of curriculum development and program planning for Beacon Scholars.
 The four leaders are responsible for recruiting and selecting program participants, training mentors, developing the curriculum, and planning networking events.
 Leaders facilitate the classes and innovate along the way.

-Incoming first-year students are paired with established U student mentors to help them get on the inside track and quickly learn the tricks of navigating University systems.
-First-year "mentees" attend a class designed to help introduce and connect them with the multitude of resources and opportunities available on campus.
-Mentees, alongside their mentor, will be challenged to develop or participate in a community engagement project that is ongoing and has a substantial impact.
-Beacon mentees become members of a small community and have the opportunity to build close relationships, develop leadership skills, make a difference in the community, and have fun along the way.
+First-Year Scholars are paired with established U student mentors to help them get on the inside track and quickly learn the tricks of navigating University systems.
+First-years attend a class designed to help introduce and connect them with the multitude of resources and opportunities available on campus.
+Mentees, alongside their mentor, will be challenged to develop or participate in a community project that is ongoing and has a substantial impact.
+Beacon mentees become members of a family and have the opportunity to build close relationships, develop leadership skills, make a difference in the community, and have fun along the way.

-Independent Scholars are second year students, those who are new to the Beacon scholars program, or those who have previously been an independent, a mentor, or a leader and want to stay involved while pursuing more independent projects and professional development.
-Students undertake a community engagement project that is ongoing and has a substantial impact.
-Students may continue projects from previous years or act as social entrepreneurs and develop new programming.
-Indies (for short) participate in in the Beacon community and take a leadership role helping to plan lectures and socials for the group.
+Independent Scholars are second-, third-, fourth-, fifth-year and transfer students, those who are new to the Beacon Scholars program, or those who have previously been an independent, a mentor, or a leader and want to stay involved while pursuing more independent projects and professional development.